 - Building and conserving habitats: Compassionate Roots believes in working with nature to ensure the work we carry out does not destroy valuable habitats.
 We encourage people to include habitats and ecosystems for wildlife in their own gardens.

 - Energy conservation: Compassionate Roots will ensure we conserve energy through the use of efficient equipment, manual equipment and incorporating permaculture principles into out design work.

-- Clean energy: Compassionate Roots will work to ensuring all of our energy comes from renewable sources such as solar or wind.
+- Clean energy: Compassionate Roots will work to ensure all of our energy comes from renewable sources such as solar or wind.